Understanding Executive Function: What It Is and Why It Matters

 Schedule a weekly Backlog Refinement Ritual:

-Remove all completed tasks
+Remove all completed tasks from your backlogs

 Update and reorganize each backlog as needed